hammomo/ProteinNetworkAnalysis/README.md

 For other development environment, please modify this tutorial accordingly.

+> Notice: The version of Java SE and JavaFX has been updated to *13.0.2* since *14/01/2020*, but they are compatible each other.

 1. Download [Java SE 13.0.1](https://www.oracle.com/technetwork/java/javase/downloads/index.html) as the principal platform to run the project.
 ![Java SE 13.0.1](./pics/jdk13.png)